KablamoOSS/kombustion/README.md

     Version: 0.1.0
 Environments:
   Development:
-    # Optionally whitelist the accounts for the environment `development`, this will
+    # Optionally allowlist the accounts for the environment `development`, this will
     # ensure CloudFormation actions are only performed in this account
     AccountIDs:
       - "1234567890"
       # Parameters are added to the CloudFormation Stack during upsert
     Parameters:
       Environment: development
 # Kombustion can generate default outputs for your resources to use as references in other